The Nodus Sector Field is a breath of fresh air in the world of field watches.

 Low light visibility is further enhanced by a generous application of Swiss Super-LumiNova X1 Grade on critical parts.
 X1 is a new SLN development which claims to be 60% brighter than the standard formula after 2 hours of darkness.
 Recessed colour coordinated cut out slots make up the 24-hour sub-ring and a stylised navigational cardinal-point cross.
 The second hand and optional date windows are also colour co-ordinated with the dial.
 The overall effect ticks the Field Watch essential of fine legibility yet pulls this off with cutting-edge design.
 All of this is protected by AR coated sapphire crystal.

 The case and bracelet offer a mixed polish and blasted look, and both have been constructed to the highest standard.
-The 38mm steel case, with a lug to lug of 47mm, is a stepped design and thankfully has drilled spring bar holes to make fitting a NATO easy and scratch free.
+The 38mm steel case, with a lug to lug of 47mm, is a stepped design and thankfully has drilled spring bar holes to make fitting a military style strap easy and scratch free.
 The steel bracelet has three micro adjustment levels in the embossed clasp and links are screw fitted so they too are very easy to remove or fit.
 Like the dial, you can see that much thought has been put into the bracelet; so often an element overlooked in watch design.

 The 150m water resistance is ensured by an oversized, unshouldered, screw down crown very reminiscent of bygone military watches.
 Despite the fundamentally new styling of the Sector Field, it is good to see that Nodus have acknowledged that some designs cannot be improved on.
 The case back has an intriguing interlocking circle engraved design which is a take on the brand name, the inner part of the Venn Diagram being the “node” where ideas and style converge.
 It is simple but works well.